Why Reconsider Flannery O'Connor

 Often photographed wearing her demure pearls and a sensible dress of her era, Flannery O’Connor offers an appearance that could not be more at odds with the energizing shock readers have been encountering in her stories and novels alive with what she once termed “large and startling figures.”
 Remember your first encounter with her early story“A Good Man Is Hard to Find,” a comic tale of mass murder, a shocking encounter with terror by a 1950s Southern family and their grandmother simply seeking to escape Atlanta for a few days in Florida?
 Did you smile or quake when the blood-spattered Misfit pronounced, “She would of been a good woman . . . if it had been somebody there to shoot her every minute of her life”?

-This summer, 25 scholars—22 college and university instructors plus three graduate students—will have the chance to add their voices and insights to the vibrant field of O’Connor studies by taking part in an NEH Summer Institute: “Reconsidering Flannery O’Connor.”
-This Institute will be a career-shaping opportunity to step back into O’Connor’s Southern world by spending four weeks in O’Connor’s hometown examining her manuscripts and taking part in seminars that will help shape how we can research, write about, teach, and respond creatively to the rich treasures of thought and art, belief and creation, that are the life and work of Flannery O’Connor.
+This summer, 25 scholars—22 college and university instructors plus three graduate students—added their voices and insights to the vibrant field of O’Connor studies by taking part in an NEH Summer Institute: “Reconsidering Flannery O’Connor.”
+This Institute was a career-shaping opportunity to step back into O’Connor’s Southern world during which scholars spent four weeks in O’Connor’s hometown examining her manuscripts and taking part in seminars that helped shape how we can research, write about, teach, and respond creatively to the rich treasures of thought and art, belief and creation, that are the life and work of Flannery O’Connor.
 Today, the works of this skillful, funny, terrifying writer appear in nearly every US college anthology for freshman literature, American literature, or the short story and having been translated into 20+ languages, are also taught world-wide.
 She has been acknowledged with respect from multiple cultural perspectives, an inspiration for writers as diverse as prize-winning Japanese novelist Shūsaku Endō, Joyce Carol Oates, Bruce Springsteen and even the writers of the TV series Lost.
 In academia, she was first studied as a humble, regional figure but today there is a vital industry of O’Connor scholarship.
 Participants in the first NEH Summer Institute on O’Connor in 2007 alone have produced three books, 24 peer-reviewed articles and 63 conference presentations focused on O’Connor’s work.

 Since then, the landscape of O’Connor studies has continued to evolve with two new critically acclaimed biographies of O’Connor and O’Connor herself has recently contributed to the flood of texts through the recent publication of her prayer journal—a sign that there may be more growth in an oeuvre that seemed shockingly thin by her early death at age 39.
 Moreover, despite what once seemed a trend of accepting O’Connor’s own adept spelling out of Catholic readings for her work, scholarship has added to this theological dimension of her work by focusing on her interactions with history, the issues of race and gender central to her era, the effects of revelations concerning her disability and theories of literature itself.